demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Remote_PsExec_with_LOLBIN_command_execution_alert_README.md

 - Checks for any malicious verdicts found to raise the severity of the alert.
 - Perform automatic/manual remediation response by blocking any malicious indicators found.

-The playbook is designed to run as a sub-playbook in ‘Cortex XDR Incident Handling - v3 & Cortex XDR Alerts Handling’.
+The playbook is designed to run as a sub-playbook in "Cortex XDR Incident Handling - v3 & Cortex XDR Alerts Handling".
 It depends on the data from the parent playbooks and cannot be used as a standalone version.

 ## Dependencies